aryasaatvik/react-jsonr/packages/react-jsonr/README.md

   // Add your plugins here
 ];

+// By default, transformJsonTree clones the input
-const transformed = await transformJsonTree(jsonDefinition, plugins);
+// You can set clone: false to work directly with the original object const transformed = await transformJsonTree(jsonDefinition, plugins);

 const component = renderNode(transformed, registry, { eventHandlers });